Jobzi/ACME/README.md

 npm install
 ```

-**develop** — In the 'scripts' administration (it is a hash object of script commands that are executed at various times in the life cycle of your package).
+**Develop** — In the 'scripts' administration (it is a hash object of script commands that are executed at various times in the life cycle of your package).
 To run in development mode use the following command.
 ```terminal
 npm run dev
 ```

-**test** — The following command is used to run the tests.
+**Test** — The following command is used to run the tests.
 [Jest](https://jestjs.io/) is a JavaScript testing framework designed to ensure the correctness of any JavaScript code base.
 ```terminal
 npm run test
 ```

-**start** — Run de proyect
+**Start** — Run de proyect
 ```terminal
 npm run start
 ```